 If your dog’s skin turns yellow, they are very sick and need medical attention as soon as possible.

 If your dog’s mucous membranes, tongue, or skin turn blue, this is called cyanosis–this is an emergency.
 Cyanosis happens when the body tissues are not getting enough oxygen.
-Either there is not enough oxygen getting into the body, or it’s not being adequately distributed.
+Either there is insufficient oxygen getting into the body, or it’s not adequately distributed.

 Either there is a problem with your dog’s circulation, respiratory system, blood, or nervous system.

 If your dog’s skin turns blue, they have a life-threatening problem that requires immediate medical help.

 Bruises cover much of the color spectrum as they age.
 Bruise colors go from red to blue and dark purple to pale green and yellow or brown.
 If you sigh a breath of relief, though, don’t–your dog is bleeding under their skin.